-CIS 194 COMPUTER ENGINES IN AMAZON WEB SERVICES (CSU) 3 UNITS
+CIS 194 COMPUTE ENGINES IN AMAZON WEB SERVICES (CSU) 3 UNITS

-Prerequisite: CIS 193 | Lecture: 2 hrs, Lab: 2 hrs
+Prerequisite: CIS 192 | Lecture: 2 hours | Lab: 2 hours

 This course introduces AWS (Amazon Web Services) computing related services.
 Students will learn about the core computing services offered by AWS.
 The computing services will follow the computing models: Infrastructure as a Service, Platform as a Service, Function as a Service or Micro-services and server less computing (Lambda functions).
 Students will set up and manage computing services, configure auto scaling and load balancing.
 Students will learn to code auto deployment scripts to automate the management of AWS infrastructure.